 Why Do My Glasses Keep Breaking in the Dishwasher?

 You can take all the precautions, but the glasses might still break.
 Despite placing them appropriately, giving enough space between glasses, and careful loading, the chances of breaking glass are still on the table.

 Eventually, glasses become weak and thin after going through repeated thermal shock.
-Rapid changes happen in a dishwasher, and it can put enough stress on the glass and break it.
+Rapid changes happen in a dishwasher, which can put enough stress on the glass and break it.
 So, yes, a dishwasher can break glasses, especially the used ones.

+Why Do My Glasses Keep Breaking in the Dishwasher?